All Episodes

 He's not constrained.

-He's really not president of one rinky dink no account nation state.
+He's really not president of one rinky-dink, no-account nation-state.

-He's like the god of the whole world.
+He's like the God of the whole world.

-This is what the man, this is a serious important fella in American journalism, the Evan Thomas at Newsweek, he says this in public.
+This is what the man, this is a serious, important fella in American journalism, Evan Thomas at Newsweek.

-That was uh July.
+That was July.

 People talk about his approval numbers and compare them with Bush.